A whole new world, a new fantastic point of view. (You all saw that coming.)

 Aladdin and Jasmine were adorable together and it was lovely to see yet another iconic couple brought to life gorgeously on our screens.
 And I’m probably never getting over the beautiful work that went into creating Jasmine’s outfit — simply breathtaking.
 I need that outfit just to sit in my closet.

 In conclusion, Jafar is still out there and I for one can’t wait to see him in Storybrooke.
 And by the way, Regina’s trying to make amends, it simply doesn’t fit for her to be the figure behind the hood.
 It’s almost too redundant to have her once again go back to her old roots after attempting to make amends.
 Whoever it may be I have a feeling is someone that’ll be tied to both Aladdin and Emma.

 - I truly hope we never have scenes of Zelena and the Evil Queen gushing over “hooking up” with Rumple because this was enough trauma for one episode.
 And it’s so upsetting that the Evil Queen is essentially convincing Zelena to show Robin her wicked side, she’s come too far to be in this situation and it saddens me that all the progress made with Regina is thrown away like this.

 - I loved Regina’s kindness towards Jasmine — choosing to comfort a grieving woman felt right for her since she too just lost the love of her life.
 And their closeness in the background was lovely to see.

-- Best for last, we need to commend Jennifer Morrison for once again doing the impossible by making sure dramatic scenes are performed without over exaggerating.
-I’m continuously impressed with how well she handles scenes that require her to physically showcase torment because the shakes could easily be overdone, but instead, Morrison’s ability to embody Emma only display the utter turmoil she’s physically and emotionally experiencing.
+- Best for last, we need to commend Jennifer Morrison for once again doing the impossible by making sure dramatic scenes are performed without over-exaggerating.
+I’m continuously impressed with how well she handles scenes that require her to physically showcase torment because the shakes could easily be overdone, but instead, Morrison’s ability to embody Emma only displays the utter turmoil she’s physically and emotionally experiencing.